slubimav/NodejsGMP/README.md

 ## EVALUATION CRITERIA2.
 2. Task 2.1 is partially implemented (w/o getAutoSuggestUsers or other methods).
 3. Task 2.1 is fulfilled to the full extent.
-4. Task 2.1eslint rules are applied.
+4. Task 2.1 eslint rules are applied.
-5. Task 2.2is fulfilled to the full extent; validation package is used.
+5. Task 2.2 is fulfilled to the full extent; validation package is used.
 5*.
 Consider to use Typescript.